guoqiangqi/tools_oat/README.md

   the report.
 Currently, two types of dependency declarations can be checked:  **import**  and  **include**.

 4. **policyitem name**: specifies the target of the policy, for example, license.
 The asterisk \(\*\) indicates that the target is allowed, and the exclamation mark \(!\) indicates that the target is not allowed.
-For example,  **!GPL**  indicates that GPL licenses cannot be used.
+For example,  **!MIT**  indicates that MIT licenses cannot be used.

 5. **policyitem path**: specifies the source files to which the policy applies.
 You can define a policy for all the paths in  **basedir**.
 The exclamation mark \(!\) prefix indicates an exclusion.
 For example,  **!.\*/lib/.\***  indicates that the policy applies to all files except the  **lib**  file.